Male Mahadeshwara Hills: Legend

-"Chellidaru Malligeya" is a famous folk song that describes the devotion and worship of lord Mahadeshwara.

-Epic

-The epic story of Mahadeshwara describes the life and miracles of the saint.
-The outer structure of the epic resembles the pan-Indian Ramayana : Shiva incarnates himself on earth as Mahadeshwara to destroy an evil king called Shravanasura ('The Hero as Saviour' motif).
-The epic has seven parts; and normally, only certain parts are sung as dictated by the taste of the audience or patron.
-However, the entire epic is sung by some pilgrims on their way to the annual fair on the Mahadeshwara Betta; and it may last for seven consecutive nights.

-The epic (single-narrator version) has seven parts.
-After traditional invocation, the first part narrates the immaculate birth, childhood, and spiritual quest of Mahadeshwara.
-The second part narrates the ways through which Mahadeshwara gets a wealthy kuruba Gowda Junje Gowda as his devotee to build him a temple on the Seven Betta.
-The next part is devoted to the destruction of the evil king, Shravanasura.
-Next we have the longest and most moving episode called 'Sankamma kathe'.
-This episode dramatises the suffering of a proud woman called 'Sankamma,' and the ordeals that she successfully undergoes in order to retain her dignity as a virtuous wife.
-The fifth episode, slightly comic in tone, depicts the rise and fall of a vainglorious and miserly woman, called 'Bevinatti Kalamma.'
-The last but one episode narrates how Mahadeshwara gets two simple and god-fearing people, Moogayya and his wife, as his devotee religion family.
-Mugayya family the grandson mahadeshwara.
-The concluding part, besides traditional ending with benediction, gives a brief summary of the entire epic.
+According to the legend, Male Mahadeshwara rode on a tiger and performed miracles, including curing diseased cattle.
+The Lingayats considered him to be from their community.
+He is said to have been the third abbot of the Haradanahalli Matha.
+The temple was built by a Kuruba landlord in the 15th century.

 Geography

 Male Mahadeshwara Hills are located at the northeastern section of a disjoint projection of the Western Ghats in a northeastern direction at the southern edge of the Deccan Plateau.
-Together with the Biligiriranga Hills, the hill range forms a geological bridge between the Eastern and the Western Ghats.
+Together with the Biligiriranga Hills, the hill range forms a geological bridge between the Eastern Ghats and the Western Ghats.
 The region is separated from the Nilgiris by the Moyar River.

 The Male Mahadeshwara Hills region is bound by the Kaveri river to the north and east, and by the Palar river, a tributary of Kaveri, to the south.
 The confluence of these two rivers is located at the southeast corner of the Male Mahadeshwara forest, with the Stanley Reservoir further downstream.

 The average elevation of the Male Mahadeshwara Hills is around 3000 ft.
 The highest point is Ponnachi Betta, rising 1514 m above sea level.